-Behind the Picture: Hansel Mieth’s Wet, Stormy Monkey
+Behind the Picture: Hansel Mieth’s Wet, Unhappy Monkey

 As Mieth explained in a 1993 interview with John Loengard, published in his book, LIFE Photographers: What They Saw, she made the photograph while covering a Harvard Medical School primate study on tiny Cayo Santiago, off the east coast of Puerto Rico: